Brad Ingelsby: Early life and education

-Ingelsby attended the American Film Institute as a graduate student in screenwriting.
-He took a job at Cedar Point Amusement Park after his first year and came up with a story about a character that was released from jail.
-He wrote "The Low Dweller" based on this story, and after graduating sent the screenplay to Focus Features executive Mike Pruss.
+Career

+After graduating from AFI, Ingelsby sent The Low Dweller to Focus Features executive Mike Pruss.
 After returning to Pennsylvania, Ingelsby was informed that Leonardo DiCaprio wished to star in the film and Ridley Scott wanted to direct it.
-"The Low Dweller" was rewritten and came out as Out of the Furnace in 2013, starring Christian Bale and Woody Harrelson.
+The Low Dweller was rewritten and was released as Out of the Furnace in 2013, starring Christian Bale and Woody Harrelson.

-In 2015, he wrote Run All Night, starring Liam Neeson and Ed Harris.
-He wrote the character study American Woman, starring Sienna Miller, in 2018.
+In 2015, Ingelsby wrote Run All Night, starring Liam Neeson and Ed Harris.
+Ingelsby wrote the character study American Woman, starring Sienna Miller in 2018.
 In 2020, Ingelsby's The Way Back was released.
-It featured Ben Affleck and follows a basketball coach trying to improve a high school team as well as his personal life.
+It featured Ben Affleck and is about a basketball coach trying to help a high school team excel as well as improve his personal life.
 The Way Back was based on a spec script by Ingelsby entitled "The Has-Been."

-Ingelsby wrote and produced the HBO TV series Mare of Easttown.
-The success of the show led to a 3-year overall deal with HBO.
+Ingelsby wrote and produced the HBO series Mare of Easttown.
+The success of the show led to a three-year deal with HBO.
+He also wrote and executive produced the television series Task for HBO.